- Diarrhoeal disease is the second leading cause of death in children under five years old. It is both preventable and treatable.

 Diarrhoea is usually a symptom of an infection in the intestinal tract, which can be caused by a variety of bacterial, viral and parasitic organisms.
 Infection is spread through contaminated food or drinking-water, or from person-to-person as a result of poor hygiene.

 Interventions to prevent diarrhoea, including safe drinking-water, use of improved sanitation and hand washing with soap can reduce disease risk.
-Diarrhoea can be treated with a solution of clean water, sugar and salt, and with zinc tablets.
+Diarrhoea should be treated with oral rehydration solution (ORS), a solution of clean water, sugar and salt.
+In addition, a 10-14 day supplemental treatment course of dispersible 20 mg zinc tablets shortens diarrheoa duration and improves outcomes.

 There are three clinical types of diarrhoea: